 An adequate meta description should contain at most 160 characters and accurately summarize the most pertinent information is about their offerings, making them highly visible online by enticing users through using relevant keywords that accurately reflect their goals.

 Here is an example of a meta description for an article on on-page SEO:

 “Looking to improve your on-page SEO?
 Learn how to optimize your website for better search engine rankings, increased traffic, and more conversions.”

-Heading tags allow marketing professionals and small business owners to efficiently direct website visitors to the most pertinent page content; this makes it easier for users to quickly discern what your website is about, and gain an understanding of the main topics addressed.
+Heading tags allow marketing professionals and small business owners to direct website visitors to the most pertinent page content efficiently; this makes it easier for users to quickly discern what your website is about, and gain an understanding of the main topics addressed.
 Using appropriate heading tags creates better accessibility, stronger search engine optimization, and improved design aesthetics.